ProfessorDudley/FinalYearProject/_posts/2019-02-01-starting-the-project.md

 #### Project management.
 Or rather, my ability to overcomplicate trivial tasks for the sake of "Because I wanted to."

-I made the decision to have everything hosted on <a href="https://github.com">GitHub</a>.
+I made the decision to have everything hosted on [GitHub](https://github.com).
 I wanted to keep all my information in one location.
 This was basically for my own sanity, but it will make finding information easier.
 When choosing to do that though, I did not take in to account having to make a blog.
 And to be honest, this could have easily been put elsewhere and it would not have made organisation more difficult.
 I was given the ability to build my blog directly into and I took it.
 If nothing else, this is a fun side project for me to work on during the main project.

-Expect to see this blog design change and evolve over the course of the project...